FACTBOX-Which companies are affected by SVB collapse? | Technology

 LIFE360 INC Australian location-based services provider Life360 Inc said it estimated its exposure to be up to $5.6 million, with no significant disruption to operations

-KUWAIT FINANCE HOUSE The bank says it has $1.2 million exposure to SVB but has no material financial impact from the fallout ($1 = 0.9338 euros) ($1 = 10.7200 Swedish crowns) (Compiled by Aby Jose Koilparambil, Shreyaa Narayanan, Yadarisa Shabong, Sameer Manekar, Leroy Leo, Khushi Mandowara and Deborah Sophia in Bengaluru; editing by Eileen Soreng and Sriraj Kalluvila)
+KUWAIT FINANCE HOUSE The bank says it has $1.2 million exposure to SVB but has no material financial impact from the fallout ($1 = 0.9338 euros) ($1 = 10.7200 Swedish crowns) (Compiled by Aby Jose Koilparambil, Shreyaa Narayanan, Yadarisa Shabong, Sameer Manekar, Leroy Leo, Khushi Mandowara and Deborah Sophia in Bengaluru; editing by Eileen Soreng, Sriraj Kalluvila and Maju Samuel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)